Persona (1966 film): Psychology

 Persona's title reflects the Latin word for "mask" and Carl Jung's theory of persona, an external identity separate from the soul ("alma").
 Jung believed that people project public images to protect themselves, and can come to identify with their personae.
 An interviewer asked Bergman about the Jungian connotations of the film's title, acknowledging an alternative interpretation that it references persona masks worn by actors in ancient drama, but saying that Jung's concept "admirably" matched the film.
 Bergman agreed, saying that Jung's theory "fits well in this case".
 Coates also connected masks to themes of identity and duality: "The mask is Janus-faced".

 Alma's secret is revealed in her orgy monologue, and critic Robin Wood related it to a combination of shame and nostalgia perhaps indicating the character's sexual liberation.
 According to Wood, the incident touched on unfaithfulness and juvenile sexuality; in Swedish, the young boys are called "pojkar" and are in need of coaching.
 Arnold Weinstein wrote that Alma's story is the hardest-hitting example of the "cracks" in the character's mask, belying her persona of a nurse and leading to a "collapse of self".
 Her monologue is so intense that it verges on pornography, although there is no depiction of the sexual escapade.

-Cinema historian P. Adams Sitney summarized the story as following the course of psychoanalysis: a referral, followed by the first interview, disclosures and the discovery of the patient's root problem.
+Cinema historian P. Adams Sitney summarized the story as following the course of psychoanalysis: a referral, followed by the first interview, disclosures, transference, and the discovery of the patient's root problem.
 According to Sitney, the story seems to begin from Alma's point of view; after Elisabet compares their hands, her point of view is revealed as the source of the story.

 Another possible reference to psychology is that when Elisabet falls mute, the play she is in is Electra by Sophocles or Euripides.
 According to Wood, Bergman did not focus on Greek tragedy in his work but the character of Electra inspired the idea of the Electra complex.
 Sitney felt that Bergman's choice of play related to "sexual identities", a key concept in psychoanalysis.